RylanSchaeffer/rylanschaeffer.github.io/_posts/2019-08-17-birthright.md

 fragility and shortness of life.
 Her answer, that she now gets high every night on THC concentrate, not for her pain nor for her appetite, but out of boredom, gave me a glimpse at the answer.

-Last, but certainly not least, is the journal entry of another trip participant.
-S/he is smart and I very much enjoyed learning about her/his life ;)